qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 QGIS project, or encourage your commercial provider to use LTR as a basis for your enterprise solution so that everyone may benefit from a stable platform that is being continuously improved and refined.
-Note that for users and organizations that like to live on the frontier, our regular four monthly releases will continue unabated.
+Note that for users and organizations that like to live on the frontier, our regular four-monthly releases will continue unabated.

 **New Features in QGIS 2.14 'Essen'**